mullak99s-Faithful/mullak99sFaithful/README.md

 **Branch: Recommended**

-The recommended branch will contain the recommended version of the resourcepack,
+The recommended branch will contain the recommended version of the resourcepack, this will oftenly be for the latest full-release version of Minecraft.

 **Current Version: v1.12**